cpraveen/numa/bisect.md

 then after $k$ iterations

 $$
-L_k = \frac{1}{2^k} L_0
+\textrm{length of bracket interval} = L_k = \frac{1}{2^k} L_0
 $$

 As a convergence criterion, we can put a tolerance on the length: stop if $L_k \le \epsilon$ for some $\epsilon > 0$ small.
 To achieve this tolerance, we require

 $$
-k \approx \log_2 \frac{L_0}{\epsilon}
+k \approx \log_2 \frac{L_0}{\epsilon} \qquad \textrm{iterations}
 $$

 If $L_0 = 1$ and $\epsilon = 10^{-6}$ then we need about 20 iterations.
 If we demand more accuracy, then the number of iterations will increase, though only logarithmically.

-The bisection method is shown in Algorithm~(1).
-We have put an upper limit on the number of iterations and we also specify the stopping criterion in terms of the length of the bracketing interval and/or the function value.
+## Algorithm

+The bisection method is shown in Algorithm (1).
+It requires some input:

+1. initial bracketing interval $[a,b]$
+1. tolerance on function value $\delta$
+1. tolerance on length of bracketing interval $\epsilon$
+1. maximum number of iterations $N$

+In iterative algorithms, when we are not sure that the iterations will always converge, it is good put an upper limit on the number of iterations, since otherwise, the program may never end.
+But the bisection method is guranteed to satisfy the tolerance on bracketing interval, so it is safe to remove the limit on maximum iterations, but in the code below, we put an upper limit.

 ```{image} https://raw.githubusercontent.com/cpraveen/numa/refs/heads/master/latex/p1.svg
 :width: 100%
 :align: center
 ```

-The way we have written the algorithm, we store the entire history of           computations which is not necessary.
-In actual practice, we only need to keep some of the latest results in memory and this is illustrated in Algorithm~(2).
+The way we have written the algorithm, we store the entire history of the computations in arrays `a[k], b[k], c[k]` which is not necessary.
+In actual practice, we only need to keep some of the latest results in memory and this is illustrated in Algorithm (2) which does not require any arrays.

 ```{image} https://raw.githubusercontent.com/cpraveen/numa/refs/heads/master/latex/p2.svg
 :width: 100%
 :align: center
 ```

-We are checking the tolerance in terms of absolute error in the length of       bracketing interval without regard to the size of the root.
-If $\epsilon = 10^{-6}$ and if the root is near one, then bisection method will return roughly six accurate digits.
-If  $\epsilon = 10^{-6}$ and the root is $\approx 10^{-7}$ then we cannot expect no figures of accuracy.
-On the other hand, if the root is $\gg 1$ and we use $\epsilon \ll 1$, then we may never be able to achieve this tolerance or it may require far too many iterations.
+**Convergence criteria.** We are checking the tolerance in terms of absolute error in the length of bracketing interval without regard to the size of the root.

+* If $\epsilon = 10^{-6}$ and if the root is near one, then bisection method will return roughly six accurate digits.
+* If  $\epsilon = 10^{-6}$ and the root is $\approx 10^{-7}$ then we cannot expect any figures of accuracy.
+* On the other hand, if the root is $\gg 1$ and we use $\epsilon \ll 1$, then we may never be able to achieve this tolerance or it may require far too many iterations.

 It is better to use a relative error tolerance

 $$
 c = \half(a+b), \qquad \textrm{If } |b - a| < \epsilon |c| \quad \textrm{return } c